 KAMS/AMS students will enroll in a Research and Writing Department course during the fall or spring semesters.
-The students in these courses will work on a research project facilitated by a mentor.
-KAMS/AMS students will be required to submit and present their research via a poster presentation or other communication format deemed appropriate by the mentor at a research forum.
+The students in these courses will work on a research project facilitated by a professor.
+KAMS/AMS students will be required to submit and present their research at an approved forum via a poster presentation or other communication format approved by their professor.
 These three credit hours are transferred back to the sending school as English/Language Arts credits.

-^{} Course title for research and writing determined by the department selected for research and these credits transfer back to the sending school as an English credit
+^{} Course title for research and writing determined by the department selected for research and these credits transfer back to the sending school as an English credit.
+See KSDE: https://rb.gy/cn1wfv Scroll to the bottom of the page and click on: KAMS-KCCMS Table